🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Table: Ogvio's global coverage.

-With Ogvio, you can hold money in USD or EUR.
-By keeping your balance in these stable currencies, you can protect it from local inflation or currency depreciation.
+Once you deposit your chosen currency to Ogvio, it's automatically converted to USD or EUR, protecting your funds from local inflation or currency depreciation.
 It's a simple way to make sure you keep your money's value.

-While the app is planning to highlight its fiat transactions, you’ll also be able to hold, trade, and receive cryptocurrency tokens that are on the Base network (BTC, ETH, SHIB, and more).
+While the app is focused on fiat transactions, you can also send and receive USDC on Base and trade it to other supported assets on Ogvio (like BTC, ETH, etc.).
 Base is a secure and scalable blockchain network backed by Coinbase.

-The crypto appeal is something worth considering, too.
 There’s a growing number of Nigerians who already trade or receive payments in crypto, so being able to send funds with this currency can make the process more flexible and future-ready.
+Plus, Ogvio allows you to easily turn your USDC to cash, withdrawing it as NGN into a Nigerian bank account.

 📚 Read More: Best Crypto Exchanges in Nigeria